bestiestupid/bestiestupid/README.md

 ## About Me

 - 🎓 Final Year CS Engineering Student
-- 💻 Interested in Pentesting, Data Recovery, and Exploring New Technologies
+- 💻 Interested in Pentesting, App Building, and Exploring New Technologies
 - 🚀 Aspiring to Make a Positive Impact in the Tech World
 - 🌐 Love to Collaborate and Learn from Others